 June 2010: Photos of some stages of removing and renovating a 16 valve cylinder head from a Saab 900i Classic (1992 model year).
-As of October 2012 the car is still running beautifully.
+As of 2015 the car was still running beautifully.
+It was taken off the road for a couple of years and then sold with a new MoT in May 2018.
+If you were the lucky buyer of this car the reg number was K62 KFG.

 The fault on this car was that, after 204,000 miles and 18 years, the head gasket was exhibiting chronic (albeit minor) external oil leakage.
 More recently, there had been some leakage of high pressure oil into the coolant system.
 This latter symptom is usually the prelude to total failure of the head gasket - which can allow water into the oil.
 In extreme cases, and when owners continue to drive knowing or suspecting that something is seriously wrong, the engine can be destroyed.